Shopify/hydrogen-v1/.changeset/cold-boats-scream.md

   - MediaFileFragment_MediaImage_Fragment
   - MediaFileFragment_Model3d_Fragment
   - MediaFileFragment_Video_Fragment

-As part of the effort to reduce over-fetching in the GraphQL queries.
+- ProductFragment and ProductFragmentFragment

+These fragments have been removed to reduce the chances of over-fetching (in other words, querying for fields you don't use) in your GraphQL queries.
+Please refer to the [Storefront API documentation](https://shopify.dev/api/storefront) for information and guides.